Dealing with the Issues in the Tissues

 Module 3: Practical Vagus Nerve Stimulation Techniques

-Learn the complete toolkit of yoga-based practices for nervous system regulation—from conscious breathing and humming to postural changes, self-havening touch, and restorative practices.
+Learn a comprehensive toolkit of yoga-based practices for nervous system regulation—from conscious breathing and humming to postural changes, self-havening touch, and restorative practices.
 Discover which techniques work best for your unique nervous system.

 Dr. Arielle Schwartz combines over 15 years of clinical psychology expertise with deep knowledge as a senior yoga teacher.
 Her approach—called Resilience-Informed Therapy—integrates cutting-edge trauma research with time-tested yogic wisdom.